-Next we briefly review the literature for (\ref{eqn:Landau})-(\ref{eqn:Landau Collisional Term Classical Expression}) but will omit the rather large literature on non-Coulomb potentials and spatially inhomogeneous case.
+Before we state the main result of this manuscript we briefly review the literature for (\ref{eqn:Landau})-(\ref{eqn:Landau Collisional Term Classical Expression}), omitting the rather large literature on non-Coulomb potentials and spatially inhomogeneous case.
 Existing literature for (\ref{eqn:Landau})-(\ref{eqn:Landau Collisional Term Classical Expression}) includes results on (i) local in time well-posedness of solutions, (ii) global in time existence and uniqueness of smooth solution for initial data close to equilibrium \cite{G02}, (iii) global in time existence of (very) weak solutions \cite{AleVil2004, Des2015,Vil1998} , and (iv) convergence of weak solutions towards the equilibrium function (Maxwellian) in the $L^1$-norm \cite{CDH17}.
 Very recently the second author and collaborators studied the partial regularity of weak solutions to (\ref{eqn:Landau})-(\ref{eqn:Landau Collisional Term Classical Expression}) and showed in \cite{GGIV19} that the Hausdorff measure of the set of singular times (i.e. times at which the function could be unbounded) is at most $\frac{1}{2}$.
 We also mention an important result from \cite{GG}; there the authors study an {\em{isotropic}} version of the Landau equation, previously introduced by Krieger and Strain in \cite{KS},

 and show that (\ref{eqn:Krieger-Strain}) with spherically symmetric and radially decreasing initial data (but not small neither near equilibrium!) has smooth solutions which remain bounded for all times.